 Next, you need to connect to your web space via SFTP.
 If you don't have an SFTP client yet, we recommend using FileZilla.
 You can download it here:

-You may need to activate SFTP in your one.com control panel before you can connect with SFTP.
+You may need to activate SFTP in your one.com Control Panel before you can connect with SFTP.

-Port = 22 - Click on Quickconnect to log in.
+- Click on Quickconnect to log in.

 Tip: If it's the first time you log in using SFTP on this device, you'll see a popup message saying that the server's host key is unknown and asking whether you trust it or not.
 You need to click "OK" to approve the connection.